skip to main content

 Use simple, everyday, familiar words

-Here are a few examples of simple, precise words and phrases you might substitute:
+Here are other examples of simple, precise words and phrases you might substitute:

 Instead of ...
-Use ...
+Try using ...

 dialogue (as a verb) meet, talk

-expedite hasten, send, speed up, hurry, rush
+expedite hasten, help along, hurry, rush, send, speed up

-heretofore earlier, before, before this, until now
+heretofore before, before this, earlier, until now

-optimum best, greatest, most, ideal, peak
+optimum best, greatest, ideal, most, peak

-prioritize rank, order, set priorities
+prioritize order, rank, set priorities

-reference (as a verb) refer
+reference (as a verb) mentioning, refer

 shall will or must